anoshenko/rui/README.md

 * SetTitleColor(color Color) sets the color of the browser navigation bar.
 Supported only in Safari and Chrome for android

-* Get(viewID, tag string) interface{} returns the value of the View property named tag.
+* Get(viewID, tag string) any returns the value of the View property named tag.
 Equivalent to

 	rui.Get(session.RootView(), viewID, tag)